Inside: These 12 lies keep many people stuck and can hold us back from building a creative and purposeful life. This post may contain referral links.

+Courage isn’t the absence of fear but choosing to show up even when we’re afraid.
 In a similar vein, living a purposeful life doesn’t mean having life all figured out or always feeling confident but choosing to live awake and with intention each step of the way.

 When we decide to step out and forge a life off the beaten path or one fully aligned to our core values and highest priorities, resistance tends to arise.
 Comparison and perfectionism clamor aggressively for our attention.
 And fear spins subtle lies or half-truths to keep us distracted and mired in complacency.

 We need to wake up to the thoughts we believe about our worth and capacity to do hard things so we can separate fact from fiction, challenge the lies, and continue forging ahead – with joy and on purpose.

 Challenge these 12 lies for a purposeful (and creative!) life

 Daily, we can practice taking imperfect action to build a life that feels like home.
 When we stumble we can pick ourselves up with compassion and when we tip into trying to measure up or keep up to arbitrary standards, we can come back home to our vision and reorient ourselves.